Alexkozlovec/Alexkozlovec/README.md

 ## What i'm interested in:
 - Crypto | NFT
 - Shitposting
-- Any profitable stuff that can be done with laptop and cup of coffee.
+- Any profitable stuff that can be done with laptop and a cup of coffee.

 ## Contacts